 14 Clinical research is the study of people, either through direct interaction or through the collection and analysis of data, blood, tissues, or other samples, to advance medical knowledge.
 A clinical trial involves research participants and follows a pre-defined plan or protocol to evaluate the effects of a medical or behavioral intervention on health outcomes.
 Clinical research includes clinical trials as well as other forms of research with human data and specimens.
-Please see Appendix 2 for definitions.
+Please see Glossary for definitions.

-product under intended circumstances.
+Historically, clinical research focused on product development has been often criticized for enrolling largely homogeneous populations that are not representative of the populations anticipated to use the product under intended circumstances.
 Why, and to what extent, should study populations in clinical research represent the diversity of U.S. and global populations?
 First, it is generally acknowledged that clinical research in which study populations mirror the characteristics of the population impacted by a particular illness or condition can better serve individuals who subsequently use an intervention or approved therapeutic agent.15 Variations in treatment outcome and in disease biology among subgroups, when they exist, have the possibility of being identified when those subgroups are included in clinical research;16 in their absence, those subgroups may be misinformed by or distrust the resulting evidence base,17 and significant opportunities to identify unique reactions or efficacy can be lost.
 Second, ethical (social justice) imperatives, and specifically fairness in the distribution of the opportunities and potential benefits (and burdens) of the health research, drive expectations for diverse inclusion in clinical research.^{18,19} Nowhere has this been more aptly or dramatically demonstrated than during the COVID-19 pandemic.
 Third, analyses of group differences in safety and efficacy among diverse populations can promote identification of underlying biological factors and socially relevant factors that affect health (broadly speaking, the "social determinants of health").
-For all these reasons, improved representation of diverse or under-researched populations is necessary in U.S. and global, governmentsupported and regulated research, and in both industry and academia-sponsored studies.^{20,21} https://www.fda.gov/regulatory-information/search-fda-guidance-documents/enhancing-diversity-clinical-trialpopulations-eligibility-criteria-enrollment-practices-and-trial [Accessed 27 May 2020]
+For all these reasons, improved representation of diverse or under-researched